robindrost/docs-1/docs/portals.md

 The ID of the linked encoders is visible in the row.
 The cloud encoder ID only shows while streaming.
 The on-prem encoders, when linked, are always visible.
 An on-prem encoder, when available, can be linked to a stream via the “Add Encoder to Stream” option in the stream menu.

 The Livery Console shows information about a cloud stream.
 For example the ingest url (SRT or RTMP) can be copied and pasted in your streaming program (OBS/Wirecast/etc).
 Please see [Mixer Soft- and Hardware section](encoder.md 'Main page') for more info.
 Once you start streaming from there a cloud instance will be provisioned for your stream.
 This can take some timem 20-30 seconds when no cloud available cloud encoders are actie.
 Once the encoder is provisioned and streaming, a red bubble with the text Streaming will appear which indicates the stream is live.
+When the ingest to the cloud encoder has been stopped, the could encoder shutters down.

 The Livery platform knows 3 stream phases; Pre, Live and Post broadcast.
 The selected phase determines the behaviour of the integrated player.